NEWS AND UPDATES

 Monthly Litany

-O King of glory, Jesus my Savior! what marvelous virtue Thou dost display in this flood of sorrows, sufferings, and humiliations, which overwhelmed Thy Heart!
-What meekness, what resignation, what patience, what charity!
+Good and merciful Jesus —my blessed Savior!— what marvelous virtue Thou dost display in the flood of sorrows, sufferings, and humiliations, which overwhelmed Thy Sacred Heart in Thy passion from Gethsemane to Calvary!
+What humility, what meekness, what resignation to the divine will, what patience, what charity!
 Thou dost pray for those who outrage Thee.
 Thou offerest Thy sufferings for those who persecute and afflict Thee.
 How unlike I am to Thee, my divine Model!
 How great is the change that must be effected in me, if I wish to be Thy true disciple and to bear a resemblance to Thee!
 In all sincerity, however, I pray: “Jesus, meek and humble of heart, make my heart like unto Thine.”

-How different a rule of life, how great a reform of conduct is required of me before I shall be able to say with the Apostle: “I live, now not I, but Christ liveth in me.”
-(Gal 2:20) How unwilling I am to bear the slightest pain!
+How different a rule of life, how great a reform of conduct is required of me before I shall be able to say with the Apostle: “I live, now not I, but Christ liveth in me” (Gal 2:20).
+How unwilling I am to bear the slightest pain!
 How I shrink from the lightest cross!
 How impatient I am in sufferings, disappointments, and contradictions!
-And yet the Holy Ghost tells us, “Jesus Christ suffered for us, leaving us an example, that we should follow His steps” (1 Pt 2:21); and again, “All that will live godly in Christ Jesus shall suffer.”
-(2 Tim 3:12)
+And yet the Holy Ghost tells us, “Jesus Christ suffered for us, leaving us an example, that we should follow His steps” (1 Pt 2:21); and again, “All that will live godly in Christ Jesus shall suffer” (2 Tim 3:12).

 Restoring the beauty, majesty, and truth of our traditional Catholic Faith all over the world.